-"Additional Planned Units" represents the total additional units under construction or that we expect to build.
+(2) "Additional Planned Units" represents the total additional units under construction or that we expect to build.
 (3)

 (4) Joint venture project.
-Although we expect to receive commissions from the sale of the Kapalua Bay vacation ownership and residential products under a sales and marketing arrangement with the joint venture, we will not receive proceeds directly from such sales.
-Accordingly, we have omitted these products from the total number of "Units Available for Sale."
-To be sold as vacation ownership interests; includes units that we reacquire mainly through the foreclosure process.
+Although we expect to receive commissions from the sale of the Kapalua Bay vacation ownership and residential products under a sales and marketing arrangement with the joint venture, we do not directly own such vacation ownership and residential products and will not receive proceeds directly from such sales.
+Accordingly, we have omitted these products from the total number of "Units Available for Sale.
+(5) To be sold as vacation ownership interests; includes units that we reacquire mainly through the foreclosure process.